phrenotype/qorm/docs/tutorial/start.md

 To find out about other types of schema fields, please refer to [ this page ](./../parts/creating_models.md).

 If you use a `uuid` as primary key, look at [ this page ](./../parts/uuid.md) to see how to setup the model.

+If you would like to use a more robust primary key generator, like the twitter snowflake, look at [ this page ](./../parts/peculiar.md) to see how to setup the model.